 As time nears for the first day of classes, it's helpful to become familiar with the campus and find out where your classes are located.
-Our campus map can help you find buildings, and maps are located in each building to show you the location of rooms.
+Our campus map can help you find buildings, and the maps located in each building will show you the location of rooms.

-Classroom changes can happen at the last minute, so be sure to check your schedule online to be certain where your classes are.
+Classroom changes can happen at the last minute, so be sure to check your schedule online to check for up-to-date classroom locations before heading to class the first week.

 The Miami University Bookstore makes it easy to purchase your books online (with no shipping fees).
 We'll have them ready for you to pick up at the store.